guyavrah1986/dnsSniffer/README.md

 # dnsSniffer
+Linux based that utilizes the libpcap library to sniff DNS response and maintain "in house DB" of addresses it encountered in the sniffed packets.

+# Research notes:
+- During the research phase several libraries to capture packets were encountered.
+For ease of deployment , easy usage and popularity reasons - the `libpcap` library was choosed.

+# Development environment notes:
+- The application was developed and tested on Ubuntu 20.04 VM with the following:
+* Linux kernel 5.4.0

 # Some notes:
 - In case we are doing cross compilation, then need to set a global debug symbol that will indicate whether the